 If you own a bird, then the odds are that your feathered friend has pooped on you at least a few times.
-While we can't blame our birds for their little accidents, getting pooped on is hardly any fun -- particularly when your nice clothing is involved!
+While we can't blame birds for their little accidents, getting pooped on is hardly any fun, particularly when your nice clothing is involved!
 The comforting part about bird poop is that for the most part it doesn't stain clothing or anything else for that matter.
-And if your bird is healthy, bird poop doesn't smell.
+Also, if your bird is healthy, bird poop doesn't smell.
 To be honest, it's pretty inoffensive and it's fairly easy to remove from anywhere that it doesn't belong.

-And there is a reason bird poop doesn't smell.
-First of all the avian diet is primarily made up of mostly vegetable matter.
-When an animal eats meat it tends to be smellier because meat protein is rich in sulfides which is the component in the meat that causes the smell.
-Another reason is that the food passes quickly through the lower tract and the poop doesn't have a chance to ferment.
-So no smell can occur due to this.
+There is a reason bird poop doesn't smell.
+First, the avian diet is primarily made up of vegetable matter.
+When an animal eats meat, it tends to be smellier because meat protein is rich in sulfides.
+Sulfides are the component of meat that causes the smell.
+Another reason for the lack of odor is that the food passes quickly through the lower digestive tract and the poop doesn't have a chance to ferment.
+So, there is no opportunity for a smell to develop.

 Bird poop has three parts.
 The green component comes from the intestines and it is the feces.
-The white component we call the urates comes from the kidneys.
-And the clear liquid portion is simply urine and this comes from the kidneys as well.
-It all comes out of the only lower opening that the bird has: the Cloaca.
-And it all comes together to form a swirled blob that is really inoffensive but it can be inconvenient.
-And it is especially so when you have just gotten yourself ready to head out the door and discover that you have some bird poop on the back of your shirt.
+The white component is made of urates.
+This comes from the kidneys.
+The clear liquid portion is simply urine and also comes from the kidneys.
+It all comes out of the only lower opening that the bird has: the cloaca.
+The components come together to form a swirled blob that is really inoffensive but can be inconvenient.
+It is especially inconvenient when you have just gotten yourself ready to head out the door and discover that you have some bird poop on the back of your shirt.
 You could always change your shirt, but there are ways to simply remove it and go on with your day.